Simple Logging Facade for Java (SLF4J)

 Note that SLF4J-enabling your library implies the addition of only a single mandatory dependency, namely slf4j-api.jar.
 If no binding is found on the class path, then SLF4J will default to a no-operation implementation.

-In case you wish to migrate your Java source files to SLF4J, consider our migrator tool which can migrate your project into SLF4J in minutes.
+In case you wish to migrate your Java source files to SLF4J, consider our migrator tool which can migrate your project to use the SLF4J API in just a few minutes.

 In case an externally-maintained component you depend on uses a logging API other than SLF4J, such as commons logging, log4j or java.util.logging, have a look at SLF4J's binary-support for legacy APIs.